haweecodes/cash_in_cash_out/README.md

 ```

 ## How to use
-To use this program it would require a json file that contains an array of transaction objects
+To use this program it would require a json file that contains an array of transaction objects.
+For your convenience an input.json file is provided with an example.

 ```json
 {